Coverage and Rate of Joint Communication and Parameter Estimation in Wireless Networks: System Model

 \item In a similar manner, since the BS process is isotropic, the receive gain between the typical UE and $k^{th}$ interferer is modeled as

 {\value{enumi}} \end{enumerate}

 These models are justified under the assumption that the UE and SO densities are much greater than the BS density.
-Additionally, note that one may define analogous random variable for the overall antenna gain between the serving BS for the typical SO and the $k^{th}$ interfering BS, $Z_B^k$.
-However, as a consequence of the SO association policy, the process of interfering BSs in non-isotropic.
-Hence, it does not admit an expression in the same form $Z_{U}^k$.
-We shall develop a distribution for $Z_B^k$ in the following section.
+Additionally, note that one may define analogous random variables for the overall antenna gain between the serving BS for the typical SO and the $k^{th}$ interfering BS, $Z_B^k$.
+However, as a consequence of the SO selection policy (which will be discussed in the following subsection), the process of interfering BSs in non-isotropic.
+Hence, it does not admit an expression of the same form as $Z_{U}^k$.
+We derive the distribution of $Z_B^k$ in the Sec. \ref{sec:palm_int_derivation}.